qba73/pkgproxy/README.md

-# pkgproxy
+# pkg

-Get info about Go packages using REST API
+Get information about Go packages listed in a go.mod file.